IrascibleBasil/pharis-mod-list/README.md

 - Preview Content
 - Travel Network for Core, Preview, and Vvardenfell

-Download the hotfix and be sure to get both Core and Faction Integration
+Download the hotfix and be sure to get both **Core** and **Faction Integration**.

 ### [Skyrim Home of the Nords](https://www.nexusmods.com/morrowind/mods/44921)

 ### [Solstheim - Tomb of the Snow Prince](https://www.nexusmods.com/morrowind/mods/46810)
 Install all modules

-Use only one TOTSP TD Content Integration plugin, spiders or no spiders
+Use only one **TOTSP TD Content Integration** plugin, spiders or no spiders.

 Hide or delete:
 - TOTSP_abotBoats.esp
+-
 ### [Landscape Overhaul for The White Wolf of Lokken Mountain](https://www.nexusmods.com/morrowind/mods/48862)
-Use only the esm or you will get doubles
+Use only the esm version or you will get doubles.

 ### [Legend of Chemua](https://www.nexusmods.com/morrowind/mods/45253) ([Moved](http://abitoftaste.altervista.org/morrowind/index.php?option=downloads&task=info&id=93&Itemid=50&-Legend-of-Chemua-Moved))
 Use only the moved plugin or you will get two islands.